 Proposed Resolution Text:

 The TA field is the address of the STA transmitting the RTS frame.
-If the RTS frame is transmitted by a VHT STA in a non-HT or non-HT duplicate format and the INDICATED_CH_BANDWIDTH and INDICATED_DYN_BANDWIDTH TXVECTOR parameters presen,
+If the RTS frame is transmitted by a VHT STA in a non-HT or non-HT duplicate format with valid INDICATED_CH_BANDWIDTH and INDICATED_DYN_BANDWIDTH TXVECTOR parameters,

-[26, 6] If the CTS is a response to an RTS with the Individual/Group bit in the TA set to 1, then the CTS response is transmitted in a non-HT or non-HT duplicate format with the INDICATED_CH_BANDWIDTH TXVECTOR parameter present.
+[26, 6] If the CTS is a response to an RTS with the Individual/Group bit in the TA set to 1, then the CTS response is transmitted in a non-HT or non-HT duplicate format with a valid INDICATED_CH_BANDWIDTH TXVECTOR parameter.